nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `view all`

 All todo tasks, deadlines and events ever added will be displayed, including events that have passed and done tasks.
-> Note that events that are over will be marked in orange, and events done will be marked in grey.
+> Note that events that are over will be automatically marked as done.

 Example: